dereuromark/cakephp-transifex/README.md

-The PO files will be stored in `APP/Locale/{locale}/LC_MESSAGES/{resource}.po`.
+The PO files will be stored in `src/Locale/{locale}/LC_MESSAGES/{resource}.po`.
-Using subversion or git is highly recommended to quickly overview and confirm the changes made.
+Using version control is highly recommended to quickly overview and confirm the changes made.

 ### Advanced usage